 I fundamentally believe that there has never been a better time to be a software developer.
 In our emerging world where every company is a software company, developers have the awesome role and responsibility of driving forward all kinds of innovation across many different industries.

 Since launching Visual Studio 2012, we’ve been thrilled with the customer adoption and partner momentum we’ve seen.
 Visual Studio 2012 has been downloaded more than 4 million times, the fastest adoption of any Visual Studio release in the past.
+We’ve also delivered new value into Visual Studio 2012 through two VS Updates,

 I’ve written on my blog before about the Microsoft Enterprise Library.
-Enterprise Library has a long and accomplished history of providing architectural guidance, recommended practices, and reusable components to help developers,
+Enterprise Library has a long and accomplished history of providing architectural guidance, recommended practices, and reusable components to help developers, architects, and IT professionals efficiently build line-of-business (LOB) systems.
+Over the years,

 We finished the RTM release of Visual Studio 2012 in August 2012 and launched it in September.
-At that time, we committed to releasing new value into Visual Studio via a regular cadence of Visual Studio Updates,
+At that time, we committed to releasing new value into Visual Studio via a regular cadence of Visual Studio Updates, and in November 2012 we released our first,